ToeMash/fairshare/README.md

 ### Opportunity

 A real, working app would make things clearer, either for demonstration or for actual use.
-But this is Complicated by not yet having a clear "killer app" or best first use-case -- UX and security design depend on who will use the app, and how it will be used.
+But this is complicated by not yet having a clear "killer app" or best first use-case -- UX and security design depend on who will use the app, and how it will be used.

 Nonetheless, it is possible to move forward.
 As a first step towards an MVP, we can build testable and demoable single-page Web app that makes an arbitrary cut of what functionality is required.

 ### Goal and Needs

 Get consensus (_among whom?_) on what concrete behavior is needed for an MVP app, and get started on the next steps to produce one.
-To that end, th functional straw-person of this project should have:
+To that end, the functional straw-person of this project should have:

 - testable behavior, in an understandable visual display on _mobile and desktop_
 - readable code, without needing a bunch of specialized knowledge